AdobeDocs/cc-everywhere/src/pages/guides/tutorials/full-editor.md

 **TODO** Add screenshot

-As you can see, integrating the full editor doesn't take much!
+As you can see, integrating the full editor doesn't take much time!
 You can customize it to a great extent; even using all the default options, the result is brilliant.

 ### Managing images

-The `exportConfig` array we've just written allows users to save their images; we'd like our web application to capture and display them on the HTML page.
+The `exportConfig` array we've just written adds a **Save image** button to Adobe Express, allowing users to store their images; we'd like our web application to capture and display them on the HTML page.

-For that, we need to write a simple function in the `callbacks`, precisely the [`onPublish`](../../reference/types/index.md#callbacks).
+We need to write a simple function in the `callbacks` to implement this feature, precisely the [`onPublish`](../../reference/types/index.md#callbacks).
 It is triggered when the user clicks the **Save image** button, and it receives a [`PublishParams`](../../reference/types/index.md#publishparams) argument, with three crucial properties:

 - `documentId`: a unique identifier for the asset that has been created or modified.
 - `exportButtonId`: the identifier of the export button that has been clicked.